icebob/moleculer-java-site/docs/networking.md

 title: Networking
 ---
-In order to communicate with other nodes (ServiceBrokers) you need to configure a transporter.
+In order to communicate with other nodes (ServiceBroker instances) you need to configure a Transporter.
-Most of the supported transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
+Most of the supported Transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
 These message brokers mainly support publish/subscribe messaging pattern.

 <div align="center">